 Embrace managing your own emotions even when they are overwhelming.

 You may be shocked when your deep pain emerges.
 However, let your painful emotions matter to you — like feeling betrayed, rejected, worthless, unloved, disrespected, failed, etc. Attempt to make healthy choices around managing those emotions.
 You may experience disillusionment, rage, anger, grief, devastation, and depression.
-A professional counselor can help you with healthy coping mechanisms and tools.
+A professional counselor can help you with healthy coping mechanisms and tools that should aid in recovering from an affair.

 Be honest about how you feel.